The 8 Best Paint Colors for Studying & Learning

 yellow orange living room

 When creating a space conducive to learning, think about stimulating learners — but not over-stimulating them.
 Large fields of bright colors, like red and orange, can make you bounce off the walls.
 Instead, soothing yellow promotes calmness, comfort, relaxation, and happiness.
-Yellow (like Limitless) also helps hold learners’ attention and foster creativity, making it one of the best wall colors for learning space.
+Yellow (like Sherwin-Williams Optimistic Yellow) also helps hold learners’ attention and foster creativity.

 Brown